 The company, whose produces are lying unsold, is asking their labours to leave, without any salary or just half the amount.

-The NGO’s worked for the initial days distributing little essentials in multiple areas with different clothes, at different times are done.
+The NGO’s worked for the initial days distributing little essentials, are not to be found anymore. in multiple areas with different clothes, at different times are done.

 The leaders and the politicians playing Navratri amongst themselves took a toll on the migrant labours, ending up as spectators in the political games, without food, water, accommodation and basics.

 “Kabhi Ha, Kabhi Na” from the state leaders again delayed their return journey.

 The poor, no matter how uneducated he is, even if he cannot use or raise his voice, still understood everything and saw the true colours of people in this world.